Durham's Black-Led Entrepreneurship: Black Wall Street to Today

 The very first African American bank and second-oldest minority owned bank in the United States (Mechanics and Farmers Bank) was founded here.
 Durham was also home to North Carolina Mutual Life Insurance, which to this day remains the largest and oldest African American life insurance company.
 African Americans created the Hayti neighborhood and it developed into a thriving business and residential district that received national acclaim, including written praise from W. E. B. du Bois and Booker T. Washington.
 Around the same time, the desire to provide educational opportunities for blacks resulted in the founding of Dr. James E. Shepard's National Religious Training School and Chautauqua, which later became North Carolina Central University (NCCU).

-This is the fertile soil from which Flower Child Remedies, Inc. grew, a Durham-based, all-natural hair care company founded by Duke graduate Tiana Horn, as well as Loanable, a platform founded by Bernard Worthy that helps users create loan agreements among friends and family, as well as disrupt student loan debt.
+This is the fertile soil from which startups like Loanable grew: a platform founded by Bernard Worthy that helps users create loan agreements among friends and family, as well as disrupt student loan debt.
 Then there's RewardStock, the website that shows you how to travel on credit card reward points without completely blowing your budget, founded by Jonathan Hayes, a former investment banker.
-What's more, Durham-based platform SpokeHub aims to bring back the art of conversation, and is led by Durham-native Robert Hartsfield Jr.
+What's more, Durham-based platform SpokeHub aims to bring back the art of conversation, and is led by Durham-native Robert Hartsfield Jr. The spirit spreads to philanthropic ventures from the tiniest of Durhamites, too — as evidenced by the work of bold, determined Ava Lewis and her mother Maggie.
+Driven by her resolve to "help babies," Ava sold her family's age-old lemonade recipe (originated by her grandmother!) in order to raise money to buy diapers for infants in need.
+Though the lemonade stand has been outside of Maggie's salon for 11 years, national news coverage propelled sales, and the pair has donated massive amounts of baby wipes and boxes of diapers to the Good Samaritan Inn, operated by the Durham Rescue Mission.

 Black Bull City entrepreneurs were future thinkers before the future arrived.
-NC Central alum Tobias Rose, co-founder of Kompleks Creative.
+NC Central alum and co-founder of Kompleks Creative Tobias Rose is a testament to forward-thinking design.
 The self-proclaimed 'dope' creative agency takes its talents nationwide, and has proudly bolstered the brands of local partners since 2001.
+They're also responsible for the logo and brand behind the City of Durham's sesquicentennial, as well as durham150.org.

-Dorian Bolden, owner of Beyù Caffè, graduated from Duke in 2002.
+Dorian Bolden, owner of Beyù Caffè and Beyu Blue, graduated from Duke in 2002.
 Right after receiving his diploma, he left the Bull City for the Big Apple to begin work as a Wall Street stockbroker, but eventually opened Beyù Caffè in the heart of Downtown Durham after returning home in 2005.

 “I am a firm believer that what has always separated Durham from any other place, and the reason that we call it Dirty Durham, is diversity,” Bolden said in 2017. “...
 I am hoping new companies coming to Durham like it for its authenticity and its grit, and work to maintain diversity in the workforce.”